 Pichugin testified that while walking in the vicinity of а Moscow crematorium on 14 November 1968, he happened to look in and heard Grigorenko making an anti-Soviet speech at the funeral of Alexei Ye.
 KOSTYORIN.

-Professor Detengof stated that he retracted his original opinion that P.G.
-Grigorenko was of sound mind, that he considered the findings of the Tashkent diagnosis team, which he had signed, to be incorrect, and that he fully endorsed the opinion of Professor Lunts that Grigorenko was in fact of unsound mind.
-(After the first diagnosis Detengof had naturally not had Grigorenko under his observation.)
+He considered the findings of the Tashkent commission (diagnositic team), which he had signed, to be incorrect (see CCE 12.1).
+He fully endorsed the opinion of Professor Lunts that Grigorenko was in fact of unsound mind.

-The defence counsel KALISTRATOVA lodged an appeal.
+The defence counsel Kalistratova lodged an appeal.

-Z. M. Grigorenko wrote an open letter which ends with the words:
+Z. M. Grigorenko wrote an Open Letter which ends with the words:

 “People!